 Ever played the “whack-a-mole” game?
 Annoying as all get out.
 Well, copyright owners feel the same way about trying to track down people infringing on their copyrights online.
 As soon as the copyright holder uses the DMCA to get the material taken down from Facebook, it pops up on Twitter, and the process begins again.

 In drafting the Digital Millennium Copyright Act, Congress sought to address this problem of “repeat infringers” by including the following DMCA compliance clause:

 (1)Accommodation of technology. – The limitations on liability established by this section shall apply to a service provider only if the service provider –[17 U.S. Code § 512]

 (A) has adopted and reasonably implemented, and informs subscribers and account holders of the service provider’s system or network of, a policy that provides for the termination in appropriate circumstances of subscribers and account holders of the service provider’s system or network who are repeat infringers; and

 (B) accommodates and does not interfere with standard technical measures.

 Given this clause, you must track the users on your site and identify those users who receive repeated copyright complaints.
-More than two or three complaints in a few years and you must ban the person in question from posting.
+More than two or three complaints in a few years and you must ban the person in question for abusive copyright infringement.
 You should also block the individual from signing up for a new account.
 Fail to take these steps, and you waive the protections of the DMCA.
 A large cable provider just learned this painful lesson.

 As we wrote about in early December 2015, cable provider Cox Communications was involved in a copyright infringement lawsuit with the BMG music licensing company.
 BMG argued Cox was liable for copyright infringement based on users uploading and downloading music illegally.
 Cox responded appropriately by claiming protection under the DMCA safe harbor provision.
 BMG responded by arguing Cox had waived the protection because it was not permanently terminating repeat infringers according to the code section mentioned above.